pgrabarsky/cdir/README.md

 ## Commands

-There are two main commands:
+There are three main commands from the terminal:

 Open the cdir ui: